voxeet/voxeet-sdk-ios/README.md

   - iOS 9.0+
   - Xcode 9.0+
-  - Swift 4.0+
+  - Swift 4.0+ / Objective-C

 ## Sample Application

-A sample application is available on this [public repository](https://github.com/voxeet/voxeet-ios-sdk/tree/master/Sample) on GitHub.
+A sample application is available on this [GitHub repository](https://github.com/voxeet/voxeet-ios-sdk/tree/master/Sample).
-You can also use a ready to go UI with the **VoxeetConferenceKit** available at this [link](https://github.com/voxeet/voxeet-ios-conferencekit) which use this SDK.
+You can also use a ready to go UI: **VoxeetConferenceKit** available at this [link](https://github.com/voxeet/voxeet-ios-conferencekit) (which embed this SDK).

 ## Installing the iOS SDK

 You need to disable **Bitcode** in your Xcode target settings: 'Build Settings' -> 'Enable Bitcode' -> No

-To enable **background mode**, go to your target settings -> 'Capabilities' -> 'Background Modes'
+Enable **background mode** (go to your target settings -> 'Capabilities' -> 'Background Modes')
 - Turn on 'Audio, AirPlay and Picture in Picture'
-- Turn on 'Voice over IP'
+- Turn on 'Voice over IP' ([Xcode 9 bug missing](https://stackoverflow.com/a/46463150))

-If you want to support CallKit (receiving incoming call when application is killed) and VoIP push notifications, also enable 'Push Notifications' (you will need to send your voip push certificates to Voxeet).
+If you want to support CallKit (receiving incoming call when application is killed) with VoIP push notification, enable 'Push Notifications' (you will need to send your [VoIP push certificate](https://developer.apple.com/account/ios/certificate/) to Voxeet).

 <p align="center">
 <img src="http://cdn.voxeet.com/images/VoxeetConferenceKitCapabilitiesXCode2.png" alt="Capabilities" title="Capabilities" width="500"/>
 </p>

-Privacy **permissions**, in your plist add two new keys:
+Privacy **permissions**, add two new keys in the Info.plist:
+- Privacy - Microphone Usage Description
 - Privacy - Camera Usage Description
-- Privacy - Microphone Usage Description

 ### Installation with CocoaPods